kuspia/Striver_SDE-shortnotes-/README.md

 <details>

-> Simple suppose you have 64 and u need to find the 3rd root of it, so traverse using BS:
+> Simple suppose you have 64 and you need to find the 3rd root of it, so traverse using BS:

 > `l` = 1, `h` = 64, now check for the middle element as raised to power of 3, does it gives u `64` if yes `mid` is ur answer else reduce ur search space accordingly.